 Electromagnetic fields are measured using certain probes or sensors, like EMF meters.
 These devices are like antennas.
 EMF measurements are now becoming more important in different sectors because of the perceived negative effects of radiation exposure to humans.

 There are two main kinds of electromagnetic field measurements.
 The first kind of measurements is called broadband measurements.
 This kind of EMF measurement is done with the use of broadband probe.
 It is a device that can sense any signal on a wide range of frequencies.
 The second kind of measurements is called frequency selective measurements.
 Here, a measurement system with a field antenna and a frequency selective receiver is used to measure frequency range in a selected area.
 It is easier to measure magnetic fields than electrical fields because the person conducting the measurement may affect the electrical field.

-Why Electromagnetic Fields can be Damaging
+Why they can be Damaging

 Humans are definitely not new to electromagnetic field exposure.
 In fact, there are very small electrical currents in the body even without being exposed to external EMFs.
 These are results of chemical reactions that are part of normal body functions.
 Example of these body activities are digestion, brain activities and even heart activities.